tehzhed/swift-evolution/proposals/0xxx-drop-parentheses-for-initialization-from-tuple.md

 ## Impact on existing code

 This proposal suggests a syntax change that would break compatibility with existing code.
 Nonetheless, accounting for this syntax update is straightforward and simply consists of getting rid of opening and closing parentheses when unpacking a tuple.
-Therefore this:
+Therefore this line:
 ```swift
 let (name, surname) = ("John", "Doe")
 ```
-would have to be replaced with this:
+would have to be replaced with this one:
 ```swift
 let name, surname = ("John", "Doe")
 ```